freeCodeCamp/guide/src/pages/vim/navigation/index.md

 ### Basic movement

-There are many ways to move the cursor, but these basic movements will allow new users to get comfortable using normal mode for file navigation.
+There are many ways to move the cursor in Vim, but these basic movements will allow new users to get comfortable using normal mode for file navigation.

 * In normal mode, the keys `h`, `j`, `k` , `l` correspond to moving the cursor